 But back to food before I start weeping… These Vegan Rice Cabbage Rolls with Sauerkraut are the fasting time version of the famous Sarmale – Traditional Romanian Cabbage Rolls with Pork and Rice, which is probably my favorite dish in the world, something I grew up with, something I make myself today for my family.
 It is the first time I’ve made a vegan version of them, I used to think that if I make myself the trouble of making sarmale then I have to make the original.
 But now that I have finally made their vegan version, I know for sure I will make these again and again as well.
 And not only this version, I found a few other fillings that I would definitely love to try as well.

 But until then enjoy these delicious Vegan Rice Cabbage Rolls with Sauerkraut.
-I bought my whole head of fermented cabbage in the Russian food store, but if you live in Germany you might be able to find it in larger supermarkets as well.
+I bought a whole head of fermented cabbage in the Russian food store, but if you live in Germany you might be able to find it in larger supermarkets as well.
 Otherwise, I suppose any Eastern European food store will have some.
 The cabbage weighed about 2 kg/ 4.4 oz and I was able to make about 50 rolls out of it.
 Don’t think that 50 are way too many, they are quite small, so you will be able to eat quite a few in one go and this kind of dish tastes even better when reheated a couple of times.
 We had enough for 3 days and I was not tired of them in the end, I loved eating them every day.